In October 1950 Mrs. Helen Percy presented to Glasgow Museums a portrait of her mother by the artist John Graham Gilbert.

 Whilst his main occupation is given as coal master he also farmed at various locations within Sir John Maxwell’s Pollok estate, including at Clogholes farm, PolIocktoun and Northwoodside.
 His will, he died c.1767, details the value of equipment and crops at each of these locations and others, and also includes the value of tools, equipment and instruments associated with his coal works at Napiershall.
 When household goods, furniture and so on are included his estate was valued at £334 2s., his wife Agnes being his named executrix.

 He married in 1814 Jane Milligan, the daughter of William Milligan, merchant, and Jean Ure of Fareneze Printfield, Neilston.
 They had seven children, five sons and two girls.
-The family home was at Maxwellton Place from 1815 until 1824, when they moved to 19 Carlton Place.
+The family home was at Maxwellton Place from 1815 until 1824, at which time they moved to 19 Carlton Place.

 Robert died at home on the 28th April 1843.
 At the time of his death his movable estate was valued at £8378 9s 3d, equivalent to £800,000 today by simple RPI changes, in terms of economic power it equates to several millions of pounds.